Imperial (automobile): Imperial Crown (1967–1971) and Imperial (through 1983)

-While the "Imperial Crown" limousines ended in 1965, Imperial limousines continued to be made by other coachbuilders.
+While Imperial Crown limousines production ended in 1965, Imperial limousines continued to be made by other coachbuilders.
 After the last ten Ghia-built Imperial Crowns were completed, Ghia sold its tooling to Barreiros Coachbuilders of Spain.
 Barreiros built ten limousines, much like those built by Ghia and, similar to the last ten built by Ghia, built as 1965s with 1966 exterior styling, but with a wheelbase two inches longer.
 Build quality was poor by comparison, with the cars famous for having a wiring harness made from wires of the same color.
 This effort was made with Chrysler's cooperation, but Chrysler did not advertise them as official Crown Imperials; that model was not offered by the factory in 1966.

-For the model years 1967 through 1971, a total of 27 Imperial limousines were produced by Stageway Coachbuilders (ASC) of Fort Smith, Arkansas on a 163.0 in wheelbase, and were justifiably advertised as the largest luxury automobiles in the world.
+For the model years 1967 through 1971, a total of 27 Imperial limousines were produced by Stageway Coachbuilders (ASC) of Fort Smith, Arkansas, on a 163.0 in wheelbase, and were justifiably advertised as the largest luxury automobiles in the world.
 These were the official Imperial Crown models.
 Armbruster-Stageway was a well-established builder of such customized products as airport limousines, and Chrysler had been collaborating with the firm for years.
 The last of these was built in 1969, though leftover units were updated with 1970 and 1971 grilles and taillights, and sold during those model years.
 They closed out the Imperial Custom /Imperial Crown tradition in fine style.

-Two 1972 models with 1973 model year grilles were built by the Hess and Eisenhardt Company of Fairfield, Ohio for the United States Secret Service and were used by Presidents Nixon, Ford, Carter, and finally Reagan on his swearing-in day.
+Two 1972 models with 1973 model year grilles were built by the Hess and Eisenhardt Company of Fairfield, Ohio, for the United States Secret Service and were used by Presidents Nixon, Ford, Carter, and finally Reagan on his swearing-in day.
 One 1974 model year Imperial was produced into a limo also by ASC.
 The final Imperial limousines were 1981–83 bodied cars, two of which were stretched by 24 in and five were lengthened by 36 in.

 Imperial Crown limousines should not be confused with the Imperial Crown and Crown Coupe models.
 The Crown Imperial Limousine was the top of the line, and fitted with LeBaron trim or better, while the Imperial Crown was the middle-tier line through 1968 and bottom of the Imperial line in 1969 and 1970.